adlnet/xAPI-Spec/xAPI-Communication.md

 to the following parameters: Authorization, X-Experience-API-Version, Content-Type, Content-Length, If-Match and If-None-Match.
 It does not apply to Content-Transfer-Encoding.
 * <a name="1.3.s3.b7"></a>The LRS MUST treat the form parameters listed above as header parameters.
 * <a name="1.3.s3.b8"></a>The Learning Record Provider MUST include other header parameters not listed above in the HTTP header as normal.
 * <a name="1.3.s3.b9"></a>The Learning Record Provider SHOULD* still include a Content-Type header (in the HTTP header) for this type of request with a value of 'application/x-www-form-urlencoded'.
 * <a name="1.3.s3.b10"></a>The Content-Type form parameter SHOULD* specify the content type of the content within the content form parameter.
 * <a name="1.3.s3.b11"></a>The Learning Record Provider SHOULD* still include a Content-Length header (in the HTTP header) for this type of request indicating the overall length of the request's content.
 * <a name="1.3.s3.b12"></a>The Content-Length form parameter SHOULD* specify the length of the content within the content form parameter and will therefore be a lower figure than the length listed in the Content-Length header.

 __Query string parameters__:
-* <a name="1.3.s3.b13"></a>Any query string parameters other than 'method' MUST instead be included as a form parameter with the same name.
+* <a name="1.3.s3.b13"></a>Any query string parameters other than "method" MUST instead be included as a form parameter with the same name.
 * <a name="1.3.s3.b14"></a>The LRS MUST treat any form parameters other than "content" or the header parameters listed above as query string parameters.

 __Attachments__: Note that due to issues relating to encoding, it is not possible to send binary data attachments using this syntax.
 See [4.1.11.
 Attachments](#attachments)